-Staff will provide support for the MPO Technical Advisory Committee, Citizen Advisory Committee, possible Special Advisory Committees, and other generally formed groups.
+Staff will provide support for the MPO Technical Advisory Committee, Bicycle/Pedestrian Safety Committee, possible Special Advisory Committees, and other generally formed groups.
 Support for public transportation agencies and other outside agencies including federal, state, and local entities may be necessary to achieve the transportation planning process objectives.
-Occasionally, refreshments or light meals may be provided to attendees of various workshops, public meetings, or educational events.

-The MPO staff worked closely with stakeholders and participated in a number of meetings that included San Angelo Development Coordination, Tax Increment Reinvestment Zone, Development Review Committee, Traffic Safety Coalition, San Angelo Parks & Recreation, Downtown Development, and many other local organizations.
+The MPO staff worked closely with stakeholders and participated in a number of meetings that included San Angelo Economic Development Corporation, Tax Increment Reinvestment Zone, Development Review Committee, City Planning Commission, Traffic Safety Coalition, San Angelo Parks & Recreation, USMCA Texas Freight Network Workshop, Downtown Development, and many other local organizations.
 Attendance at these meetings help staff obtain information about various projects and activities occurring within the MPO area.
-In addition, staff met with the Technical Advisory Committee to discuss projects and planning activities.
-MPO staff ensured that minority and low-income populations as well as those with limited English proficiency have had the opportunity to participate fully in the transportation planning process.
-Staff prepared and submitted the FY2018 Annual Performance and Expenditure Report for the San Anglo MPO.
-Staff prepared and submitted the FY2018 Annual Transportation Project Listing for the San Angelo MPO.
+In addition, staff met with the Technical Advisory Committee to discuss projects.
+Performance Based Planning progress and planning activities.
+MPO staff ensured that minority and lowincome populations as well as those with limited English proficiency have had the opportunity to participate fully in the transportation planning process.
+Staff prepared and submitted the FY2020 Annual Performance and Expenditure Report for the San Anglo MPO.